Gustav Heinrich von Bongard

 August Gustav Heinrich von Bongard (12 September 1786 – 1839) was a German botanist who worked in Saint Petersburg, Russia.

-Born in Bonn, he was among the first botanists to describe the new plants then being discovered in Alaska (under Russian ownership at the time), including species now of major commercial importance like Sitka Spruce and Red Alder.
-The specimens he described were mostly collected by Carl Mertens at Sitka, Alaska.
+Born in Bonn, he was among the first botanists to identify plants emerging from Russian-controlled Alaska, mostly collected by Carl Mertens at Sitka, Alaska.
+Many species are now of major commercial importance like Sitka Spruce and Red Alder.

-The plant genus Bongardia (family Berberidaceae) is named in his honor.
+He is commemorated by the plant genus Bongardia (family Berberidaceae).